 Table 6.13 shows the most recent figures on employment levels for all fossil fuel and ancillary industries in the San Diego region.
-As we see, total fossil fuel-based employment in the region as of 2018 is 9,239, or about 0.6 percent of total regional employment.
-Of this total level of employment, we also see that 6,434 of the total, or nearly 70 percent of all the fossil fuel-based jobs in the region, are in natural gas distribution.
+As we see, total fossil fuel-based employment in the region as of 2018 is 9,239.
+This amounts to about 0.6 percent of total employment in the county as of 2018.
+Of this total level of employment, we also see that 6,434 of the total, amounting to nearly 70 percent of all the fossil fuel-based jobs in the county, are in natural gas distribution.
 Another 1,418 jobs, about 15 percent of the total, are in oil and gas extraction.
 About 5 percent of the total are in wholesale distribution of oil.
-In short, roughly 90 percent of all fossil fuel-based employment in the San Diego region is in these three areas-first, and most importantly, natural gas distribution, then to a lesser extent, oil and gas extraction as well as the wholesale distribution of petroleum products.i

-&lt;sup>i We should note that the ancillary fossil fuel-based industries listed in Table 6.13 approximately match up with the industries in which indirect employment occurs resulting through fossil fuel sector production, as defined in the input-output tables, and as we have described above.
+In short, roughly 90 percent of all fossil fuel-based employment in the San Diego region is in these three areas-first, and most importantly, natural gas distribution, then to a lesser extent, oil and gas extraction as well as the wholesale distribution of petroleum products.i i We should note that the ancillary fossil fuel-based industries listed in Table 6.13 approximately match up with the industries in which indirect employment occurs resulting through fossil fuel sector production, as defined in the input-output tables, and as we have described above.
 In estimating the number of workers who might experience job displacement, it is more accurate to focus on the direct employment figures for these ancillary fossil fuel industries as opposed to utilizing the indirect employment data from the input-output tables.
 With the data reported on in Table 6.13, we are able to incorporate important details on employment conditions in these ancillary industries by working with the available employment data on the specific industries as opposed to relying on a single generic category of indirect employment for the oil/gas and coal industries.
-At the same time, for the
+At the same time, for the purposes of drawing comparisons with the figures we have presented above on employment creation through clean energy investments, it is useful to keep in mind that the figures we are reporting here on ancillary employment relative to the oil/gas and coal industries are the equivalent of the indirect employment figures we report in the clean energy industries.